AmranMamuye/ObjectDetectionRaspberryPi/README.md

   https://github.com/AmranMamuye/ObjectDetectionRaspberryPi/blob/f54efdbbea628c96bbd80a2a6a55f47993d61071/shapeDetection.cpp#L145-L166

 **getShape(Mat image)**

- This function is where the image/frame captured is processed by converting the image to reeasily read pixels to count the number of corner to classify                the shape of the object captured by the Pi camera
+ This function is where the image/frame captured is processed by converting the image to easily read pixels to count the number of corner to classify                the shape of the object captured by the Pi camera.

  Variables are defined:
  https://github.com/AmranMamuye/ObjectDetectionRaspberryPi/blob/f54efdbbea628c96bbd80a2a6a55f47993d61071/shapeDetection.cpp#L21-L41

- The image/frame captured is manipulate until the image is contoured.
+ The image/frame captured is manipulated until the image is contoured.
 Image contouring is outlining the object in the image so that the shape of the objects is identified.
 The image contouring processing:

  https://github.com/AmranMamuye/ObjectDetectionRaspberryPi/blob/f54efdbbea628c96bbd80a2a6a55f47993d61071/shapeDetection.cpp#L42-L61